solana-foundation/developer-content/CONTRIBUTING.md

 - content translations are supported via Crowdin
 - code blocks must use code-import for file snippets (via filesystem)
-- code file should be [tests](https://nodejs.org/api/test.html) and should add code ranges instead of whole test file
+- code file should be [tests](https://nodejs.org/api/test.html) and should add code ranges instead of whole file

 ## Style guidelines